rainadoshi6/my_website/R/content/post/markdown-syntax.md

 title: Markdown Syntax Guide
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+14 Sept 2021
 <!--more-->

 ## Headings